Introduction to MySQL Dump

 Note that we will have to exit from the MySQL command shell and then execute the above command.
 After, a file named backupOfEducba.sql file will be created on the same path.
 After opening the file, we will see that it contains all the commands of SQL that will recreate the educba database in case if we restore this file to a certain database.
 Here’s how that file will look like:

-This is the dumped flat-file created after dumping the educba file that contains the command of create a database, create a table and insert queries to insert the records in the table.
+This is the dumped flat-file that was created after performing a dump of the ‘educba’ database.
+The file consists of commands to create the database, create a table, and insert queries to populate the table with records.

 Restoring the Database